kristoffer-tungland/MVVMFluent/README.md

 # MVVMFluent

 MVVMFluent is a lightweight .NET library that helps you build MVVM view models with fluent property setters, declarative command builders, and optional validation support.
-The library now ships as a compiled NuGet package (targeting `netstandard2.0`) with a versioned assembly name, so it can be referenced from classic applications that require distinct assembly identities.
+The library ships as a compiled NuGet package (targeting `netstandard2.0`) with a clean interface-based API that separates implementation details from the public contract.

 ## Features
 - **Fluent property setters** &mdash; Compose `Changing`, `Changed`, and `Notify` behaviors with a fluent API before committing values back to the backing store.
+- **Interface-based design** &mdash; Work with `IFluentSetter<T>` and `IValidationFluentSetter<T>` interfaces instead of concrete implementations, making your code more testable and maintainable.
-- **Command builders** &mdash; Generate `FluentCommand` and `FluentCommand<T>` instances directly from your view model, keeping command wiring and `CanExecute` logic close to the properties that depend on them.
+- **Command builders** &mdash; Generate `IFluentCommand` and `IFluentCommand<T>` instances directly from your view model, keeping command wiring and `CanExecute` logic close to the properties that depend on them.
-- **Async command support** &mdash; Use `AsyncFluentCommand` / `AsyncFluentCommand<T>` to handle cancellable asynchronous work, expose an auto-wired `CancelCommand`, and surface progress updates through `INotifyPropertyChanged`.
+- **Async command support** &mdash; Use `IAsyncFluentCommand` / `IAsyncFluentCommand<T>` to handle cancellable asynchronous work, expose an auto-wired `CancelCommand`, and surface progress updates through `INotifyPropertyChanged`.
 - **Validation pipeline** &mdash; Opt-in to `ValidationViewModelBase` to compose validation rules (such as `HasValue` or custom `Validate` callbacks) that keep the `Errors` collection and `HasErrors` flag in sync with your UI.
 - **Extended validation helpers** &mdash; Reference `MVVMFluent.ValidationExtensions` for ready-to-use rules like `IsEmail`, `IsUrl`, `HasLengthBetween`, and date or range guards.
 - **Deterministic cleanup** &mdash; View model, command, and builder implementations implement `IDisposable` where appropriate to avoid self-referencing leaks when commands are re-evaluated or builders are cached.